Why this goal?

 Global citizens make real change happen

 Through our Global Citizenship programme, we aim to empower a generation of Global Citizens to critically reflect on and better understand how our world is interconnected.
 We want to ensure children, young people and adults believe that a fairer, more equal, and sustainable world is possible and support them to develop the relevant skills to act in pursuit of this world for everyone on the planet.

 Everyone has the power to help make real change happen.

 Be a Global Citizen and join one of GOAL's Global Citizenship programmes.

-Creative, curriculum-linked lesson plans and audio-visuals will help primary school teachers to explore Global Citizenship with their 1st - 6th class students and take actions for a sustainable and fair world.
+Creative, curriculum-linked lesson plans and audio-visuals help primary school teachers to explore Global Citizenship with 1st - 6th class students and take actions for a sustainable and fair world.

 Making connections between their recent experience of the Covid-19 health crisis and the interconnectedness of the world, students are empowered to take actions for a sustainable and fair world in solidarity with the UN Global Goals.